Using Account Holder Behavior to Prevent Banking Fraud

 Behavior-based anomaly detection will alert on these activities even though there was no transaction, and increasingly we’re seeing that the fraudulent transaction can take place elsewhere such as through customer service or in the branch.

-Rake Narang: Tell us more about the "chat scheme" Guardian analytics recently discovered and how can consumers remain safe?
+Info Security PG: Tell us more about the "chat scheme" Guardian analytics recently discovered and how can consumers remain safe?

 Terry Austin: This is an excellent example of the benefits of monitoring all online banking activity.